giacomovitangeli/GiacomoVitangeli/README.md

 # Hello World, I'm Giacomo 👋

-I am a MSc student in Cybersecurity at the University of Pisa.
-I have a passion for understanding how things work and I'm particularly interested in cybersecurity and artificial intelligence.
+I am a Cybersecurity Engineer passionate about understanding how things work, I'm particularly interested in cybersecurity and artificial intelligence.
 In my free time, I keep up to date with the state of the art in these fields.

 ## Projects
 - [Cloud Storage](https://github.com/giacomovitangeli/Applied-Cryptography): client server application that resembles a cloud storage, implemented with the support of the OpenSSL library.
 (C++)